-How can we get back to the US?
+How can we return to and live in the USA?

-We tried one option – invest in property.
+We tried one option previously – invest in property.

 Thanks to the Global Financial Crisis and some stupid real estate decisions on our behalf that one failed miserably.
 You can read more about that disastrous episode in our life in detail here.